Who wouldn't want to attract Northern Cardinals to their backyard? The brightly colored male with his proud crest stands out in the bird world.

 I can attest to how fun and rewarding the experience of having these birds in your backyard can be.
-Here are some surefire ways to help you bring these beautiful birds into your yard.

 Northern Cardinals are primarily seed-eaters, so having a bird feeder filled with sunflower or safflower seeds is the fastest way to attract them to your backyard.

 You can also offer mealworms, chopped apples, and a small bowl of grape jelly at your feeding station.
-Grape jelly will attract a variety of birds in spring, like the Orioles.

 When feeding their young, Cardinals supplement their diets with insects.
 For this reason, avoid using pesticides in your yard so we don't harm the birds.

-Blueberries on Plant
+Blueberries on the Plant

 Think about planting fruiting shrubs like blueberries, blackberries, and chokeberries which hold their fruit into winter, providing a natural food source.